Nhorning/NM_Analysis/README.md

 * Add population and demographics as features

 ### Use insights from predictive modeling in analysis distributed by NMP:
-* ie: Explore why Sarlahi experienced less violence
+* ie: Explore why Sarlahi experienced less violence than the rest of province 2
 * Promote most important features as early warning indicators
 * Add forecasts using machine learning to analysis products. (running models again with updated data is relatively easy)